Senior 19 min · March 05, 2026

 Immediate action

-Add a debug print at the end of the loop to see if boundaries change
+Add a debug print at the end of the loop body to observe whether boundaries change each iteration

 Commands